POETSII/toy_softswitch/readme.md

 ![vtable structure](docs/vtable-structure.png)
 The entire vtable structure is read-only, and there is lots of potential for sharing.

+The device vtables are not on any kind of list, as it is not expected that one needs to walk them.
+It's the same as the vtables in C++ - you only need to walk the vtables if you're doing some run-time introspection.
+Each instance contains a pointer to the vtable, so there is no need to walk them.
+However, each vtable reachable by a device can be found through the `ThreadContext::numVTables` and `ThreadContext::vtables` array, and from there into every input and output port vtable.

+### Thread instance data

 Each softswitch has a root structure called a "device context", which is the single pointer needed for the softswitch to initialise itself